tomekdm/ubitxv6-08_sp7etd/README.md

 Today, when I am writing this text I am after couple weeks (mainly during my holidays) with this rig.
 During this time I was able to make a lot of QSO's.
 With ubitx v6 and with mini amplifier (based on IRF 530 mosfets, mini PA ~30-50W) I was participating IARU HR 2024 contest.
 From central Poland I made QSOs with Brasil, Argentina, Japan, USA, Puerto Rico, China, Oman and my first time with Hawaii.
-Still some HW mods are planned to be made based on data from ubitx websites (CW audio filter, S-meter etc.).
+Still some HW mods are planned to be made based on data from ubitx websites (especially Hi-Per-Mite type CW audio filter).

 These are some points summarizing my firmware mods: